 Okay, it doesn’t totally suck — Start4Life just struggles with specifics.
 We jumped online and, after introducing ourselves, fired a few questions at it.
 We learned that while the criticism is well-founded, the bot’s not entirely unhelpful.

 If you enter a keyword or phrase like “latching” or “mastitis,” the chatbot drops a well-versed reply and/or directs you to its library of extensive step-by-step photo guides.
 It also offers a list of common questions and breastfeeding topics — everything from “Expressing milk” and “Sore nipples” to “Crying and colic” and “Baby’s weight.”
 All of it is informative.

 Try to have a conversation or ask a specific question, however, and this is not the case.
 In fact, Start4Life is quick to feign ignorance with a self-deprecating: “Sorry, I didn’t quite get that.
 I’m just a bot, after all…” or “I’m afraid I’m not the best with long phrases or single words, but I can understand short phrases like ‘Baby getting enough milk’ or ‘Enough milk'”.

 Not the best with long phrases?
 Or single words?
 We got this reply a lot.

 That said, follow the prompts and you’ll eventually arrive at some useful information.
-Whether it’ll actually answer your specific question isn’t clear.
-Still, one-handed at 4 am with a crying infant and frayed nerves, it’s not a bad place to start.
+Whether Start4Life will actually answer your specific question isn’t clear.
+Still, one-handed at 4 a.m. with a crying infant and frayed nerves, it’s not a bad place to start.
 And definitely easier than firing up Google or searching for your hospital-issued copy of The Good Housekeeping Book of Child Care.